alex-antonison/blog-archive/_posts/2019-10-04-what-are-the-different-roles-in-data.md

 ---
 toc: true
 layout: post
-description: A minimal example of using markdown with fastpages.
+description: A post about the different type of data roles.
 categories: [markdown]
 title: What are the different roles in data?
 ---